 Tolls are charged on a per kilometre basis with cash, credit and ETC toll collection facilities available throughout the network.

-1 Note the APRR network length of 2,323 kilometres includes ADELAC’s 20 kilometres.
+1 Restated as at 8 September 2018.
+Note the APRR network length of 2,318 kilometres includes ADELAC’s 20 kilometres.
 APRR holds a 49.9% interest in ADELAC.

 There are five tolling categories on the APRR, AREA and ADELAC Concessions, as outlined in the below table.

 ||>2 and <3

 ||Single-unit Heavy Vehicles

 Under the concession contracts, tolls are permitted to increase annually on 1 February by a minimum of 70% x French CPI for the APRR Concession and AREA Concession.
 Where French CPI is negative, the minimum toll increase is 0%.

 In addition, supplemental toll increases have historically been negotiated and agreed with the French State in exchange for the implementation of additional capital expenditure plans or as compensation.
 Refer below and to the factsheet for details of agreed future toll escalation.